arms29/MADLayoutAssignmentPart1/README.md

 # MADLayoutAssignmentPart1

 ### A. I do not change anything apart from the code itself.
 No changes on the asset folders and the pubspec.yaml file.
-It is as original as it was.
+Focus solely on my code.
 ### B. I created the layout using row and column widgets.
 ### C. Each raised button is clickable and every click or tap will toggle ON/OFF.
 ### D. ON/OFF toggles will change: